-Emily is a managing associate at the firm and a member of the private equity and financial services industry teams.
+Emily is a partner at the firm and a member of the financial services industry teams.
 She has extensive real estate, corporate and tax experience, focusing on financing multifamily, commercial and mixed-use properties nationwide.
-Emily advises investors, developers and lenders in structuring complex commercial real estate transactions, particularly in the areas of affordable housing and historic preservation, which transactions utilize federal and state low-income housing tax credits, federal and state historic rehabilitation tax credits, energy tax credits, tax-exempt bonds and local financing.
+Emily advises investors and developers in structuring complex commercial real estate transactions, particularly in the areas of affordable housing and historic preservation, which transactions utilize federal and state low-income housing tax credits, federal and state historic rehabilitation tax credits, energy tax credits, tax-exempt bonds and local financing and incentives.
 She also helps client structure, develop and operate opportunity zone investments.

 Emily joined the firm in 2016 after graduating summa cum laude from the University of Louisville Louis D. Brandeis School of Law.
 While in law school, she served as the Senior Articles Editor for the University of Louisville Law Review, Associate Justice for the University of Louisville Supreme Court, and participated in the Entrepreneurship Clinic where she represented start-up companies.
 Prior to law school, Emily was a four-year collegiate volleyball player at the University of Southern Indiana.

 Representation of a national syndicator as investor in the new construction of multifamily housing units in California using federal and state low-income housing tax credits, energy tax credits, Section 9 mixed-finance development, and federal taxable loan financing.

 Representation of a developer in the acquisition and rehabilitation of a mixed-use project in Kentucky involving federal and state historic tax credits, private equity, traditional bank and opportunity zone financing.

 Representation of a developer in the acquisition and new construction of multifamily housing units in Indiana involving federal low-income housing tax credits and tax-exempt bond financing.